fasashen/DIY-Myo-Controller/README.md

-# EMG-Controlled Robotic Hand
+# EMG-Controller

-This project is currently in development and it's ment to control Arduino-based robotic hand by EMG muscle data using machine learning algorithm
+This project is currently in development and it's meant to process EMG muscle data using machine learning algorithm to generate control commands.

 ![Live dashboard using Dash by plotly](https://i.imgur.com/0bKAc9m.png)